Jidbo/.dotfiles/README.md

 Vundle.

 ## Usage
+Make sure you have these packages installed:
+- atom
+- vim
+- zsh
+- oh-my-zsh
+- tmux
+- tmuxinator
+- the_silver_surfer
+- powerline-fonts
+- fzf
 If you want to install and apply all of the settings you just need to run:
 ```
 cd ~